 “We also offer memberships in order to gain benefits and support the studio.”

 “When we started it [Gent Glas], the idea was that we’d be making glass all the time, but that doesn’t happen just because of cost overhead, but we are getting there from making the products that we make.
 We do beer glasses and wine glasses, which have become relatively popular, and then we also started making sculptural lines of work that’s individual based on the people who work here, and those are shown here but also in some galleries, so that also comes to support the studio.”
-(These products are also available in their Etsy shop.)

 I love your Inferno beer glasses.
 I drink everything out of them!